-The study suggests a simple urine test might help identify patients at highest risk for further kidney dysfunction, said senior author Edward Siew, M.D., nephrologist at Vanderbilt University Medical Center.
+The study suggests a simple urine test might help identify patients at the highest risk for further kidney dysfunction, said senior author Edward Siew, M.D., a nephrologist at Vanderbilt University Medical Center.

 “We found proteinuria to be a valuable risk-stratification tool in the post-AKI period.
 There should be more widespread and routine quantification of proteinuria as part of the overall assessment of kidney health after an episode of hospitalized AKI.”